 This recipe for Broccoli and Cheese Frittata is perfect for serving at your next Sunday brunch!
 You can make this in less than an hour, and it always turns out perfectly.
 Your brunch guests are sure to love it!

 Quiches and frittatas are some of my go-to dishes to make on the weekends.
 I can easily customize each recipe and add whatever I like.
-Sometimes, I'll go for tomatoes and goat cheese, while other times, I like to mix in asparagus and mushrooms.
+Sometimes, I'll go for a classic Vegetable Frittata or for tomatoes and goat cheese.
+While other times, I like to mix in asparagus and mushrooms.
 It just depends on my mood!